SuleimanFarah/sunpy/Core:-Feature-Freeze-Checklist.md

+# Feature Freeze

 So it's that time again when it's time to feature freeze and create a new release branch, this checklist is a list of things to do as part of that process.
 When the checklist is finished you should be able to tag an rc from the newly created release branch.

 ## Before branching